Gaelan/minifedi/README.md

 This'll create a directory in `versions/mastodon`, which you can then refer to from your `config.nix`.

 Custom versions for Akkoma and GoToSocial aren't supported yet.

+### Use Minifedi to test some fedi software I'm hacking on locally?

+There isn't a good solution for this yet, but the plan is that you'll run your software locally however you usually do, with Minifedi's nginx running in front to serve it from a domain accessible to the other instances.